huseyinburak/Simple_bigram/README.md

 # Simple_bigram
 Simple Bigram Model

-This code generates unigram and bigram models with two randomly written test texts.
+This code generates unigram and bigram models with randomly written test texts.

 Smoothing was applied for words with low frequency.